DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/animations.md

 ## What will the animations look like?

-When you run the project you will see the following animations in this YouTube video:
+This YouTube video shows the animations you will see when you run the project:

 <a href="https://youtu.be/j_7ug2WHK4w"><img src="/images/blog/animations/animations.png" width="200px" target="_blank"></a>